FilRougeLibrairie/Training/README.md

 Here is a Training Repository created by Guillaume where you can do whatever you want.

 Create, delete, merge, break things...
-Enjoy this happy place :-)
+Enjoy this happy place my lovely team :-)